Disney ResortsTipsUpdates

 More Dining

 Those staying at a moderate Walt Disney World Resort will have access to more dining options than value resorts.
-There are food courts; however, they also have other options as well.
+There are food courts, but there are also other options.

-Guests wanting a sit down meal can enjoy one at Disney’s Caribbean Beach Resort, Disney’s Coronado Springs Resort or Port Orleans Riverside.
-They each offer at least one sit down option.
+Guests wanting a sit-down meal can enjoy one at Disney’s Caribbean Beach Resort, Disney’s Coronado Springs Resort, or Port Orleans Riverside.
+Each offers at least one sit-down option.

-Also, don’t overlook the lounges and pool bars either.
-Banana Cabana, Three Bridges, and Dahlia Lounge are some of the best views and experiences you can have at any Walt Disney World Resort.
+Also, don’t overlook the lounges and pool bars.
+Banana Cabana, Three Bridges, and Dahlia Lounge offer some of the best views and experiences at any Walt Disney World Resort.

 _Caribbean Beach Resort Standard Room